G.Skill

 G.SKILL International Enterprise is a Taiwanese computer hardware manufacturing company.
 The company's target customers are overclocking computer users.
 It produces a variety of high-end PC products and is best known for its DRAM products.

 History

 Based in Taiwan, G.SKILL corporation was established in 1989.
 In 2003, the company debuted as a maker of computer memory.
-The company currently operates through several distributors and resellers in North America, Europe, Asia, and the Middle East.
+The company currently operates through several distributors and resellers in North America, Europe, Asia, and Africa.